-How to Make Creamy Homemade Yogurt in a Clay Pot with Just 30 Minutes Active Time!
+How to Make Creamy Homemade Yogurt Clay Pot Style: Just 30 Minutes Active Time!

 I whipped up the first batch just as soon as I got it unpacked and I couldn't be more pleased!